information-sharing-networks/signalsd/README.md

 Run `sqlc generate` from the root of the project to regenerate the type safe Go code after adding or altering any queries (runs automatically for docker users)

 ## Testing

+`make check` will run all the security, linting, unit and integration tests.

-For information about the testing strategy and how to run tests, see the [Integration Testing Documentation](app/test/integration/README.md).
+For information about the testing strategy and how to run indvidual tests, see the [Integration Testing Documentation](app/test/integration/README.md).

 details on performance testing are in [Performance Testing Documentation](test/perf/README.md).